Guy Primus

 Guy Primus (born July 1969), is an American entrepreneur and inventor.
 He is chief executive officer of Valence Enterprises, and is a member of the Board of Trustees of Southern California Public Radio.
 He is also the chairman emeritus of the School of Industrial and Systems Engineering advisory board at Georgia Tech.
-Born in Pittsburgh, Pennsylvania, he grew up in a middle-class neighborhood.
-After graduating from Penn Hills High School, he attended Georgia Tech, earning a BS in Industrial Engineering in 1992 and an MS in Industrial Engineering in 1995.
-He graduated from Harvard Business School in 2000.
-He is also a member of Kappa Alpha Psi fraternity.

 In 2018, Primus earned a patent for his invention "Emotion-based experience feedback."

 Primus was recognized by Black Enterprise as one of the most influential Black people in technology and is a 2017 Ebony Power 100 honoree.
 In 2013, he was named a Captain of Industry by the Institute of Industrial Engineers.

 Early life and education

 Guy Primus was born in 1969 in Pittsburgh, Pennsylvania.
 Primus is a 1987 graduate of Penn Hills High School in Pittsburgh, Pennsylvania, where he earned a National Achievement scholarship.
 He earned his BS in Industrial Engineering from Georgia tech in 1992 and was president of the African American Student Union.
 He received his MS in Industrial Engineering from Georgia Tech in 1995 and his MBA from Harvard Business School in 2000.
+He is also a member of Kappa Alpha Psi fraternity.